sweetsmint/Composition_Java/README.md

 You can run `./run bundle:outdated` or `./run yarn:outdated` to get a list of outdated dependencies based on what you currently have installed.
-Once you've figured out what you want to update, go make those updates
+Once you've figured out what you want to update, go make those updates in your `Gemfile` and / or `package.json` file.

+Then to update your dependencies you can run `./run bundle:instal